One of the most significant expenses a business owner will pay throughout their lifetime is taxes.

 The Augusta Rule, better known to tax advisors as IRC Section 280A(g), is a neat strategy to claim additional tax benefits relating to renting your home to your business.

 The story goes that every year, the Master’s Tournament in Augusta, GA draws visitors from all over the world.
-During this period, the residents of Augusta rent out their homes, allowing them to collect a handsome sum of rental income.
-However, they must report and pay taxes on that rental income which lowers their effective proceeds.
+During a two week period, the residents of Augusta rent out their homes collecting a handsome sum of rental income.
+Generally taxpayers must report and pay taxes on all rental income which will lower their effective proceeds.

 Enter: the Augusta Rule.
 It allows homeowners to rent out their primary residence for no more than 14 days per calendar year without reporting the rental income on their individual tax returns.
 Usually, this rental income would be taxable, but you can exclude this income from your tax return with the Augusta rule.